lukewilliamboswell/roc-platform-template-rust/README.md

 ## Platform documentation

 Generate the documentation with `roc docs platform/main.roc` and then serve the files in `generated-docs/` using a webserver.

+## Advaced - LLVM IR

+You can generate the LLVM IR for the app with `roc build --emit-llvm-ir app.roc` which is an authoritative reference for what roc will generate in the application object.